AxonIQ/reference-guide/axon-server/3-query-reference/query-reference.md

 ```
 last 2 minutes
 ```
-Returns all events from the last 2 minutes.
+Returns all events from the last two minutes.

 ```
 aggregateSequenceNumber = 0 | last hour